 Mobile Friendliness

 Search engines primarily use the mobile version of a site for indexing and ranking, due to the high volume of searches conducted on mobile devices.
+WIX sites in particular have a hard time with this.

-Orphan Pages & Broken Links
+Orphan Pages

 Conclusion